Bhowani Junction (film): Plot

-Davay kidnaps Victoria, using her to escape the city aboard her father's train.
-Savage and Taylor intercept the train before it reaches a tunnel, rescuing Victoria but finding Davay has gone into the tunnel with dynamite.
+One night, Davay kidnaps Victoria, forcing her to exploit her connections as a train driver's daughter to force a train to stop long enough for Davay to climb aboard and drag Victoria with him.
+At a certain point in the journey, Davay leaves Victoria bound and gagged and jumps off with sticks of dynamite.
+Taylor hears from his staff that one of the trains stopped unexpectedly earlier that night and that a woman in a red dress and a man boarded.
+Fearing that Victoria has run away, Taylor goes first to her home only to find her missing, and then to Savage's.
+When the rivals realise she has been kidnapped, they race to stop the train they believe she is on.
+Savage and Taylor intercept the train after it goes through a tunnel, rescuing Victoria but finding Davay has gone into the tunnel with dynamite.
 Taylor recklessly advances into the tunnel to defuse the dynamite but is shot by Davay, who in turn is immediately shot and killed by Savage.
 Savage, cradling Taylor as he dies, watches the safe passage of the train.
 On board is Gandhi, whom Davay intended to assassinate, thereby inciting further hostilities and riots.

 Savage's duty in India ends and he is summoned back to England, but his love for Victoria has become overwhelming.
 When she refuses to marry him and live in England, he proposes to marry but remain in India, and she accepts.
 Savage's superior offers to expedite his early release from military service in acknowledgement for his accomplishments.